Skip Navigation

 11:40-12:05 Bone-on-a-Chip and Osteochondral Tissue Models: Microphysiological Platforms for Skeletal Interfaces Junmin Lee (POSTECH, Korea)

-12:05-12:30 Spatial Transcriptomics in Bone: Mapping Cellular Niches and Regeneration Lutian Yao (The First Hospital of China Medical University, China)
+12:05-12:30 High-Resolution Spatial Transcriptomics Reveals Distinct Cellular Niches and Aging Remodeling in Murine Bone Marrow Lutian Yao (The First Hospital of China Medical University, China)

 Day 3